Guide to using IronOCR Filters

 Filter Explanation

-which Barcodes can be read well in which should be considered if your barcode is not being found.
+There is a sweet-spot for barcode sizes of 1000px x 1000px where barcodes can be read well, which should be considered if your barcode is not being found.

 Use-Case Code Example

-This is an example of calling Scale to enlarge the gaps between bars in a Barcode for scanning:
+This is an example of calling Scale to enlarge the gaps between bars in a barcode for scanning:

 :path=/static-assets/ocr/content-code-examples/tutorials/c-sharp-ocr-image-filters-5.cs